HarshitaKudaravalli/TwilioSend/README.md

 # TwilioSend
-A PHP application which is used to send SMS to Mobile
+A PHP application which is used to send SMS to Mobile using twilio

 What is Twilio?